db47h/go-decnumber/README.md

 - Contexts are created with a immutable precision (i.e. number of digits).
 If one needs to change precision on the fly, discard the existing context and create a new one with the required precision.
 - Numbers are created by a method of Context.
-- From a programming standpoint, any Number is a valid number as an operand in arithmetic operations, regardless of the settings or existence of its creator Context (not to be confused with having a valid value in a given arithmetic operation).
+- From a programming standpoint, any Number is a valid operand in arithmetic operations, regardless of the settings or existence of its creator Context (not to be confused with having a valid value in a given arithmetic operation).
 - Numbers hold a pointer to the Context that created them.
-- Contexts hold a free list of Numbers.
-When a Number is free for re-use, it should be released.
-  This gives the following idiomatic code for temporary Number creation:

-	num := context.NewNumber()
-	defer num.Release()

-- Release() takes care of breaking circular references (Number->Context->FreeList->Number) by setting the context pointer to nil before release.
-- Releasing numbers is not mandatory.
-The Release() method only returns it to the free list.
-When a Number is not returned to the free-list and goes out of scope, it will be handled normally by the garbage collector and any allocated memory freed via an internal SetFinalizer() call.
-- Numbers must not be used by the caller after calling Release() (hence the idiomatic use of defer for this).
 - Arithmetic functions are Number methods.
 The value of the receiver of the method will be set to the result of the operation.
 For example:

 	n.Add(x, y) // n = x + y

 - Arithmetic methods always return the receiver in order to allow chain calling:

 	n.Add(x, y).Multiply(n, z) // n = (x + y) * z

-- Using the same number as operand and result, like in `n.Multiply(n, n)`, is legal and will not produce unexpected results.
+- Using the same Number as operand and result, like in `n.Multiply(n, n)`, is legal and will not produce unexpected results.

+## free-list of Numbers

+The package provides facilities for managing free-lists of numbers in order to relieve pressure on the garbage collector in computation intensive applications.
+This is in fact a simple wrapper around `sync.Pool`, or the lightweight `decnumber.Pool`, which will automatically cast the return value of `Get()` to the desired type.

+For example:

+	ctx := decnumber.NewContext(decnumber.InitDecimal128, 0)
+	pool := decnumber.NumberPool(&sync.Pool{
+		New: func() interface{} { return decnumber.NewNumber(ctx) },
+	})
+	number := pool.Get()    // with no need to type cast to *Number defer pool.Put(number)  // idiomatic code for short lived numbers

+The provided `decnumber.Pool` implementation is not thread safe and is only provided as a lightweight alternative to sync.Pool.

+Note that for pooled numbers, and numbers with a pending deferred `Put()`, there is a dependency Pool -> Number -> Context, in this order.
+This means that if an application needs to change its arithmetic precision on the fly, any Pool built on top of the affected Context's will need to be discarded and recreated along with the Context.
+This will not affect existing numbers that can still be used as valid operands in arithmetic functions.

 ## example use